VinitTomar/vin-mention/README.md

 }
 ```

-2. Please use with `vin-content-editable` package for better support.
+2. If you are using `vin-mention` wiht contenteditable element, please use with `vin-content-editable` package for better support.
 However you can use your own controlvalueaccessor implementation for content editalbe element.

 ## Example
 Here is [demo](https://stackblitz.com/edit/vin-mention-demo).